Pivoting the paradigm: the role of spreadsheets in K-12 data science: Spreadsheets---A Part of the Data and Computing Toolbox?

-With spreadsheet tools, data is brought to the fore---it is presented clearly and directly in front of the user, and it is easy to interact with.
-This is an example of \emph{Data as a first order object} and allows for a rapid development of student conception of data.
+With spreadsheet tools, data are brought to the fore---they are presented clearly and directly in front of the user, and they are easy to interact with.
+This is an example of \emph{Data as a first-order object} and allows for a rapid development of student conception of data. \citet{leemojica2022} describe how expert data scientists often explore data by scrolling through a spreadsheet to understand structure, outliers, and other features of the data.
+This is perhaps one of the strongest features for spreadsheets.
+This may be the reason why spreadsheets are so widely used in K--12 settings, as they allow students to directly interact with data and develop intuition about what data look like and how they are structured.
+It may also account for how other tools (e.g., CODAP, GeoGebra, Desmos) have incorporated spreadsheet-like data views to allow users to interact with data (see Section~\ref{sec-othertools}).